-- i.
-Reporting to the Board of Directors prior to transactions with related parties, pursuant to article 14 bis of the Board Regulations. - ii.
+- ii.
+Reporting on related-party transactions that must be approved by the General Shareholders' Meeting or the Board of Directors in accordance with Article 14 bis of the Board's Regulations and supervise the internal procedure established by the Company for transactions whose approval has been delegated by the Board. - iii.
 Preparing a report on related-party transactions, for posting on the Company's website, sufficiently in advance of the Ordinary Shareholders' Meeting. - iii.
 Receiving and analysing information on the taxrelated criteria applied by the Company during the year, particularly with regard to the degree of compliance with the corporate tax policy, prior to the preparation of the Annual Accounts.